insooth/insooth.github.io/cpp-type-inference.md

 which is far more readable and does not contain repeated type information.

 Use of type inference puts impact on what is possible to be done with certain value, i.e. on its interface or concept it models, rather than on its concrete type.
-Unfortunately, `auto` does type inference locally, thus is not such powerful we might expect.
+Unfortunately, `auto` does type inference locally, thus is not such powerful as we might expect.
 Here follows some examples of `auto`-inference failures.

 ## A case of range